dynamicstrategies/cardano-card-gateway/README.md

 ### 2.2 - Backend Services

 #### 2.2.1 - The APIs
 There are three APIs that are part of the NextJS framework.
-They are used manage the interaction with the payment processor.
+They are used to manage the interaction with the payment processor and update the status of payments for the user in the frontend

 One of the advantages of using the NextJS framework is that it has an API functionality built in:

-- `nextjs/api/wert-payment-intent.js` - the API endpoint accepts POST requests from the frontend, adds information on the EVM smart contract where the payment should be made and the price of the digital asset in POL tokens and then returns back a signature, signed with a Wert Private Key (that is generated during onboarding to Wert.io).
+- `nextjs/api/wert-payment-intent.js` - the API endpoint accepts POST requests from the frontend, adds information on the EVM smart contract where the payment should be made and the price of the digital asset in POL tokens and then returns back a signature, signed with a Wert Private Key (that is generated during onboarding to wert.io).
 For a list inputs and outputs consult the comments in the file